Getting your child ready for school

 As with all areas of your child's health and education, keep a log of who you talked with, the date, time and any notes you may have taken.

 Services for preschool children (ages 3 through 5) are provided free of charge through the public school system.
-If your child was receiving Early Intervention services and is still eligible, they will transition over to services for preschool, ages 3-5.
+If your child was receiving Early Intervention services and is still eligible, he or she will transition over to services for preschool, ages 3-5.

 Your pediatrician or rehabilitation hospital may suggest that you contact the appropriate agency to have your child screened and/or evaluated to determine if he or she qualifies for services.